Fahad-Ha/Fahad-Ha/README.md

-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning to be a Fullstack Developer
 - 📫 How to reach me: fahad.devx@gmail.com

 <!---